snej55/chat_site/README.md

 This is a basic messaging client, that sends and recieves messages via socket.io

+### Note:

+Please use `localhost:PORT` for testing instead of your ip address in *Messages.js*, unless you're testing with other people.

 ## How to set up:

 _Requirements: npm installed and added to path_